cbc-sonarqube/PHP-Debby-sonar/README.md

 #### 1. Installation

-[Use Composer](http://getcomposer.org/).
-And use require to get the latest stable version:
+[Use Composer](http://getcomposer.org/) to install Debby herself.
+Use require to get the latest stable version:

 ```
 composer require alsvanzelf/debby